 When using groups and peer review together, you will need to set up Groups first

-Now with the groups set up, you are going to create an Assignment with Peer Review (see first tab.)
+Now with the groups set up, you are going to create an assignment with Peer Review ('Require Peer Review')

-- If you want JUST the members of the group to provide appreciative and constructive feedback to their team members or to grade one another, you can use James Jones, from the Canvas Community Canvancements, Assigning Intra-Group Peer Reviews script.
+- If you want JUST the members of the group to provide appreciative and constructive feedback to their team members or to grade one another, you can use the script created by James Jones, from the Canvas Community Canvancements, Assigning Intra-Group Peer Reviews.

 - IF YOU WANT STUDENTS TO HAVE INDIVIDUAL GRADES, be sure to check the box Assign Grades to Each Student Individually.

 Students will see the peer review(s) assigned to them after the assignment due date/time.
 For instance, if the due date/time for the assignment is Sept.
 6th at 10:00 pm., the assignment becomes available to the peer reviewer on Sept.
 6th at 10:01 pm.
 Students can go to the original assignment location or they can see their assigned peer review(s) listed under the "To Do" section on the course Home Page.